 Fortunately, there are many options out there so you’ll be sure to find a bed that fits you and your dog’s needs.
-Here are 7 of the best dog beds for arthritis.
+Here are 7 of the best orthopedic dog beds.

 The 7 Best Dog Beds for Arthritis

-This orthopedic dog bed from Furhaven has a unique L-shaped bolster around its back to make it easy to get into while still providing support for dogs that like to snuggle and rest their head.
+This orthopedic dog bed from Furhaven has a unique L-shaped bolster around its back to make it easy for your pup to get into while still providing support.
 This CertiPUR-certified bed comes in 5 sizes and 11 fabric patterns and is reasonably priced for pup parents on a budget.
 You can also choose what fill option you want this bed to have—memory foam, orthopedic foam, or cooling gel foam.

-Another budget-friendly brand is Bedsure, which makes orthopedic beds for dogs of all sizes.
-Their beds come with removable washable covers as well as non-skid bottoms to keep your dog safe.
+Another budget-friendly brand is Bedsure, which makes orthopedic beds for small to large dogs.
+Their beds come with removable machine-washable covers as well as non-skid bottoms to keep your dog safe.
 This bed is filled with 3” high-density foam to support your dog and keep them comfortable.

-If you have a dog on the larger end of the spectrum, Big Barker has you covered.
+If you have large dogs, Big Barker has you covered.
 Their orthopedic dog beds for dogs over 70 pounds are made in the USA and come with a 10-year “Won’t Flatten” promise.
 These beds also have a microsuede machine-washable cover and are smell-, scratch-, rub-, and dig-resistant.

-In a clinical study done by the University of Pennsylvania, dogs who slept on Big Barker beds showed improvements in joint function, pain severity, joint stiffness, and overall quality of life.
+In a clinical study done by the University of Pennsylvania, dogs who slept on Big Barker orthopedic beds showed improvements in joint function, joint pain severity, stiffness, and overall quality of life.